 11. What will you do in the first 90 days if we hire you?

 This is a practical question to uncover how the candidate will approach their first 30, 60, and 90 days on the job.
-It will show what things they value the most and may unearth some worrying behaviors before they get on the payroll.
-If they want to make changes and push for new features instead of learning about the product, process, and people, then they might be a little too ego-driven.
+It will show what things they value the most and may unearth some worrying behaviors before getting on the payroll.
+For example, if they want to make changes and push for new features instead of learning about the product, process, and people, then they might be a little too ego-driven.

 Interviews are one of the final steps in determining whether a candidate is right for the opportunity.
 This may not be the last step in the hiring process.
 However, you should have enough insight to evaluate them and compare them to the other candidates.